 - Likely Yield Assessments

-- Substitute Water Supply Plans (approved by state, temporary change of use)
+- Substitute Water Supply Plans (approved by the state, temporary change of use)

 - Municipal Water Rights Planning